gftf2011/arch-unit-js/business/projectFiles_inFile_should_haveLocGreaterOrEqualThan_check.md

-# Project Files with File Should Have Greater Or Equal L.O.C.
+# Project Files in File Should Have Greater Or Equal L.O.C.
 (Lines Of Code) Than Specified Value

 ## Business Rule Description